BorisRado/azure-functions-serverless-tutorial/README.md

 ```

-Please refer to the [Getting started tutorial from KumuluzEE](https://ee.kumuluz.com/tutorials/develop-microservices-with-java-ee-and-kumuluzee) to get more information regarding the steps we have taken when building the app.
+Please refer to the [Getting started tutorial from KumuluzEE](https://ee.kumuluz.com/tutorials/develop-microservices-with-java-ee-and-kumuluzee) if you are unsure about any part of the above code.

 ### Testing locally
 At this point, you should be able to build the application just like any other maven application: